 When moving, the majority of your closet is crammed in multiple boxes.
 So, pack away at least 2-3 days worth of clothing you might need.
 Some moving essentials are socks, underwear, shirts, pants, sweaters, etc. Also, keep in mind any events that may happen around “move in” day.
 You never know when you need specific gear (i.e. your glove for your company softball league, that sassy outfit for the Taylor Swift concert, etc.)

 Lifting, pushing, and pulling giant boxes to and fro…you’re gonna need to refuel.
 Be sure to pack snacks, bottled water, quick meals and disposable eating supplies such as plastic plates, forks and napkins.
-Ain’t no body got time to cook an elite meal the night you move in—do you really want to clean dishes afterwards?
+No one has time to cook elite meal the night you move in—do you really want to clean dishes afterwards?
 Tackle a classic PB&J or look up the nearest pizza joint near you for a quick and easy moving meal.